fwkrumm/shmlock/README.md

 ```

-If the shared memory is in an inconsistent state�such as being created but unused�the function raises an exception.
+If the shared memory is in an inconsistent state (such as being created but lock does not hold reference) the function raises an exception.
 Otherwise, if everything is functioning correctly, it simply returns `None`.
-For further details, refer to the function's doc-string.
+For further details, see to the function's doc-string.

+However best practice is to manually handle KeyboardInterrupt

 ---
 <a name="version-history"></a>